Seyda1/live-coding-practice/Merge_Sorted_Array/readme.md

 - 0 <= m, n <= 200
 - 1 <= m + n <= 200
 - -10<sup>9</sup> <= nums1[i], nums2[j] <= 109

+## Problem Understanding:

+Since the arrays are ordered, we start from the end.
+This avoids shifting elements unnecessarily and ensures that we place the largest values first in `nums1`.
+The remaining steps are simply: initialize pointers, compare and merge from the end, and copy any remaining elements from `nums2` (if any).

+## Time Complexity

+Since all operations together take **O(m + n)** time, the overall time complexity remains: **O(m+n)** This is optimal because we must process all elements at least once to merge them.

+## Space Complecity:

+The function modifies `nums1` in-place, meaning no extra data structures (like lists or arrays) are used.
+In-Place Modification → **O(1)**

+- We use only three integer variables **(pointer1, pointer2, p)** for tracking positions.
+- These take constant space, **O(1)**, regardless of the input size.
+- No Extra Arrays → O(1)

+Unlike a naive approach that creates a new merged array **(O(m + n) space)**, this solution avoids extra storage.
+Since `nums1` already has extra space allocated, we only rearrange values inside it.
+**Final Space Complexity: O(1)**
+This is the most memory-efficient way to merge two sorted arrays in-place.